mekhod/Pandas-Multi-Colomn-Processor/README.md

 3- MultiColumnScaler is the same as preprocessing.MinMaxScaler in scikit-learn.
 The created object can be saved for future uses.

+## How to install:
+Type the following command in the terminal:

+pip install MultiColProcessor

 ## How to clone this repository via the command line in Linux:
 1- First, install git if it is not already installed by typing the following command in the terminal: